 The only reason could be that Mt Kilimanjaro is an old volcano and you find a lot of gemstones in the lava streams. and he saw some shiny stones on the ground.
 He thought that the stone was too soft to be a sapphire, although it had more or less the color of a sapphire.
 Later experts categorized his stone as a variety of Zoisite, a gemstone.

 Since this is the only place in the world where you can find this gemstone, miners have to mine deeper and deeper to find more of this precious stone.
 Nowadays the mines are about 800 meters deep.
 The mining and the selling of tanzanite are regulated by the Tanzanian government.
 Just to protect the life of the Masai, and the tribes that live there, and to keep the project ethical and sustainable.

 Talking about the Masai people… their legends say that the tanzanite is first discovered by Masai Cattlemen after a fire.
-The stones were in that fire and turned the red to brown zoisite into the magnificent deep blue to a purple gemstone.
+The stones were in that fire and turned the red to brown zoisite into the magnificent deep blue to purple gemstone.